Finite-difference-based simulation and adjoint optimization of gas networks: The Network Model

-The gas network is discretized using a finite-differences time-domain (FDTD) approach.
-An explicit fourth-order Runge-Kutta scheme is employed for time-wise integration.
-However, also other time integration schemes are suitable.
-For the spatial discretization, a summation by parts scheme (SBP) is employed.
-These schemes can be used to realize well-defined fluxes as shown below.
+The use of summation by parts (SBP) derivative matrices is essential for the proposed method.
+These SBP matrices can be used to realize well-defined fluxes as summarized in the following \cite{CarpenterGottliebAbarbanel1994}.
 This is the key to define a simple numerical procedure for the coupling in the nodes.
 Different SBP-implementations are available, see Sv\"ard and Nordstr\"om \cite{svard2014review} for a detailed review.
 We rely on explicit SBP matrices, for which various orders are given by Strand \cite{Strand1994}.
 In general, SBP schemes consist of a special spatial difference scheme, so that the discrete derivative operator can be decomposed as

 with $D_x,W,S \in \mathbb{R}^{N,N}$.
 The matrix $S$ is skew symmetric beside the elements $S_{1,1}$ and $S_{N,N}$.
 The transposed of $S$ is

 with $B_{i,j} = -\delta_{i,1}\delta_{j,1} + \delta_{i,N}\delta_{j,N} $.
 The matrix $W$ is a symmetric, positive definite matrix which implies the norm $ <u,v>_W= u^T W v$.
 From this elementary follows